Bulgarian car parts boom brings hope to EU's poorest state

 The government is hoping to undercut Bulgaria's wealthier peers in Central and Eastern Europe in the same way that these countries had previously undercut the West.

 As a sign of the changing times, Witte's Bulgaria unit will move to a much larger factory this year.
-It plans to double its existing workforce of around 260 workers and expects sales to rise to more than 25 million euros (20.5 million pounds) in 2014, from modest beginnings of less than 1 million euros in 2010.
+It plans to double its existing workforce of around 260 workers and expects sales to rise to more than 25 million euros ($35 million) in 2014, from modest beginnings of less than 1 million euros in 2010.

 "The group will grow, definitely quite significantly, and the main growth will be here in Bulgaria," said Tomas Jindra, Witte's Bulgaria CEO said at the company's Ruse factory.